microsoft/ConversationLearner-Samples/README.md

   npm run demo-vrapp
   ```

-4. If you're not already, switch to the Conversation Learner web UI in Chrome by loading http://localhost:5050/home.
+4. Switch back to the Conversation Learner UI by loading http://localhost:5050/home in your browser.

-5. Click on "Import tutorials" (only needs to be done once).
-This will take about a minute and will copy the Conversation Learner models for all the tutorials into your Conversation Learner account.
+5. Click "Import tutorials" to import all tutorial data into your Conversation Learner account.
+This import step is *needed only once*, and takes about a minute.

-6. Click on the demo model in the Conversation Learner UI that corresponds to the demo you started.
+6. Click the bot's corresponding demo model as listed in the Conversation Learner UI.

-Source files for the demos are in `my-bot-01/src/demos`
+Source files for the demos are found in `my-bot-01/src/demos`

 ## Create a bot which includes back-end code

-1. If you have the Conversation Learner web UI open, return to the list of models at http://localhost:5050/home.
+1. Point your browser to http://localhost:5050/home to list the models available to Conversation Learner.

-2. If a bot is running (like `npm run demo-pizza`), stop it.
-You do not need to stop the UI process, or close the web browser.
+2. Stop any running bot in the first command window you might have started (with like `npm start` or `npm run demo-pizza`).
+Switching bots does not require you to stop the UI process or close the web browser.

-3. If desired, edit code in `my-bot-01/src/app.ts`.
+3. Add your bot-specific code to `my-bot-01/src/app.ts` using your code editor.

-4. Rebuild and re-start bot:
+4. Rebuild and re-start the bot:

     ```bash
     npm run build
     npm start
     ```

-5. If you're not already, switch to the Conversation Learner web UI in Chrome by loading http://localhost:5050/home.
+5. Reload the Conversation Learner UI (http://localhost:5050/home) in your browser.

-6. Create a new Conversation Learner application in the UI, and start teaching.
+6. Create a new Conversation Learner application in the UI and start teaching the Model using Train Dialogs and Log Dialogs.

-7. To make code changes in `my-bot-01/src/app.ts`, repeat the steps above, starting from step 2.

 ## VSCode

-In VSCode, there are run configurations for each demo, and for the "Empty bot" in `my-bot-01/src/app.ts`.
-Open the `my-bot-01` folder in VSCode.
+Project Conversation Learner includes VSCode run configurations for each demo.
+For example, the run configuration for  "Empty bot" is found in `my-bot-01/src/app.ts`.

 ## Advanced configuration

-There is a template `.env.example` file shows what environment variables you may set to configure the samples.

-You can adjust these ports to avoid conflicts between other services running on your machine by adding a `.env` file to root of project:
+User-specific environment variables are saved in an `.env` file you need to create in the project's root.
+We have provided a sample file named `.env.example` for quick start, though you may need to configure ports to avoid conflicts between other services running on your machine.

 ```bash
 cp .env.example .env
 ```

-This uses the standard configuration, which lets you run your bot locally, and start using Conversation Learner.
-(Later on, to deploy your bot to the Bot Framework, some edits to this file will be needed.)
+The `.env` configuration file lets you run Conversation Learner and your bot locally.

 ## Publishing your bot

-Publish your Conversation Learner bot similar to the way you would publish any other bot.
-At a high level, you upload your code to a hosted website, set the appropriate configuration values, and then register the bot with various channels.
-Below we cover steps for deploying your bot to Azure and create a Bot Framework Channel Registration for it.
+Publishing your Conversation Learner bot is similar to publishing any other bot.
+You upload your code to a hosted website, set the appropriate configuration values and register your bot with various channels.
+The steps here detail deploying your bot to Azure and creating a Bot Framework Channel Registration for it:

 ### Deploy Conversation Learner bot to Azure

-Your Conversation Learner bot is a Node.js app and deploying it to Azure is not different than deploying a Node.js application or Node.js [Bot Framework](https://github.com/microsoft/botbuilder-js) bot.
-You can read more about deploying a Node.js web application to Azure [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-nodejs).
+Your Conversation Learner bot is a Node.js app, so deploying it to Azure is no different than deploying a Node.js application or Node.js [Bot Framework](https://github.com/microsoft/botbuilder-js) bot.
+More information on deploying Node.js web applications to Azure can be found [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-nodejs).

-Below we cover step-by-step instructions to deploy your bot to Azure in two different ways: 1) ZipDeploy using [KuduEngine](https://github.com/projectkudu/kudu) 2) Deploy from local git repository
+Deploying your bot to Azure can be accomplished in one of two different ways.
+The ZipDeploy method uses  [KuduEngine](https://github.com/projectkudu/kudu) while the github method employs a local git repository.

 #### ZipDeploy using [KuduEngine](https://github.com/projectkudu/kudu)